 I happen to find the perfect red hoodie for this project at a local thrift store.
 It’s perfect because it was an XL women’s sweatshirt, this costume requires an oversized sweatshirt because of its design.

 It also didn’t have a front pocket which is unusual.
-In fact I can’t even find one like it on Amazon to suggest, as an alternative I think a red hoodie with side pockets would be a decent alternative.
+In fact I can’t even find a similar one on Amazon to suggest but I don’t think the pocket would make much of a difference.

 Hank the Octopus Finding Dory Costume Materials